 FREE as of 2020.

-There’s no entry fee or parking fee here.
+There’s no entrance fee or parking fee at Tembeling natural pool.

 How To Get There

-Tembeling beach and forest is on the southwest side of Nusa Penida island.
+Tembeling beach and forest is located on the southwest side of Nusa Penida island.

 It’s accessible by car or scooter, about 1 hour drive from the main docks and accommodation in northern Penida.